 Two different types of interfacing work together to create the best structure.
 Pellon’s woven Shape-Flex fusible is a lightweight that gives the main body of the bag and the exterior pockets good stability without being too rigid.
 Then, on just the round end panels, we used a heavyweight fusible (Pellon Peltex) to provide some extra structure to keep the proper dimension whether the bag is open or closed.

 We love the piping accents along the end panels and the top of the pockets.
 It’s a sleek finish that really adds to the pro-styling of this bag.
 Even better, it’s all applied when the panels are flat, so application is as easy as possible.
 We also link below to our full tutorial on working with piping.

 The bag’s lining is a classic rip stop nylon, which is lightweight and water resistant, making the duffle a good option as a gym bag.
 We matched the color of the lining to the color of the zipper, which gives the top opening a smooth unbroken line as you look inside.

 All our pieces were fussy cut to make the best use of the gorgeous geometric motifs.
 We also fussy cut the exterior pockets to match the body of the bag.
 Although it might seem counter-intuitive, it’s actually almost more important to keep your design straight when working “in the round.”
 If things get off, the curve of the project can call attention to a wonky cut.
+Plus, creative blending of colors and prints plus careful fussy cutting can really take your project to a new level!
 If you’re new to the technique, check out our fussy cutting tutorial.

 Our duffle finishes at approximately 16″ wide x 8″ high with an approximate 26″ circumference.